 If I had to say, I suspect that it may have been a burglary.
 Maybe the killer didn’t think that anyone would be at home and was surprised by Taylor.

 Lack of suspects and evidence didn’t help this case at all.
 I cannot say that the crime scene was contaminated but it’s possible.

 If anyone happens to know anything about Gladys Taylor or if you have a photo of her, you can send a message to my Facebook page, Chasing Destino.
 More importantly, if you have any information about the homicide itself, please contact the Columbus Police Department.

 Lillie Smith, age 33, was a mother, daughter, wife and sister.
 On March 7, 1981, Smith died in a fire at a Columbus,Ohio boarding house.
 The fire was set on purpose.

-There was a man, Calvin Fuller, at the boarding house that was a suspect.
-Other residents of the boarding house heard Smith and Fuller arguing that night.
+There was a man at the boarding house that was a suspect.
+Other residents of the boarding house heard Smith and the suspect arguing that night.
 He was even arrested within a day or two of the fire.
 I wish that I could tell you that he was convicted.